ModelOriented/hstats/README.md

 **Interpretation**

-- About 10% of prediction variability is unexplained by the sum of all main effects.
-The interaction effects seem to be quite important.
+- About 14% of prediction variability is unexplained by the sum of all main effects.
+The interaction effects seem to be important.
-- The strongest overall interactions are associated with "OCEAN_DIST": About 6% of prediction variability can be attributed to its interactions.
+- The strongest overall interactions are associated with "log_ocean" (logarithmic distance to the ocean): About 8% of prediction variability can be attributed to its interactions.
-- About 15.6% of the joint effect variability of OCEAN_DIST and LONGITUDE comes from their pairwise interaction.
+- About 10% of the joint effect variability of "log_ocean" and "age" comes from their pairwise interaction.
-- As desired, non-geographic features do not show any interactions.

 **Remarks**